how protein supports baby brain development

 How much protein does your baby need?

-The recommended protein intake for infants is:3
+The recommended protein intake for infants is3:

 • 0–6 months: about 8 g per day (met mainly through breastmilk).